urban design & planning

 zoning and design guidelines

-Diana Marsh has crafted numerous design guidelines and zoning codes that aim to allow flexibility in development form and style while ensuring that certain goals related to the public realm are met.
+We have crafted numerous design guidelines and zoning codes that aim to allow flexibility in development form and style while ensuring that certain goals related to the public realm are met.
 Standards for site access, building orientation, and open space; and building bulk, transparency, massing and articulation all help to guide development.
 Treatment of parking, including hiding and screening structured parking and downplaying the visual dominance of surface parking, is always a critical element.

 Woodbridge-Street-Section_Page_2.jpg